Lexus Certified Warranty Overview

 Do You Need Extended Warranty Coverage?

-Lexus takes many steps to guarantee that all Lexus Certified vehicles are running in top shape.
+Lexus takes many steps to guarantee that all L/Certified vehicles are running in top shape.
 The included Lexus Certified warranty further guarantees that you won’t have to pay for unexpected breakdowns for the first two years after you purchase a vehicle.
 But what happens after that warranty expires?

 You can purchase an extended warranty from your Lexus dealer or a third-party provider, but are extended car warranties worth it?
 The value of these contracts largely depends on your vehicle.
 Let’s take a look at Lexus reliability to help you make your decision.

-RepairPal ranks Lexus seventh out of 32 brands in terms of vehicle reliability.
+RepairPal* ranks Lexus seventh out of 32 brands in terms of vehicle reliability.
 The brand has a reliability rating of 4.0 out of 5.0 (above average).
-More RepairPal reliability details are described in the chart below.
+RepairPal also pegs the annual repair cost for a Lexus vehicle at $551, which is below the average of $652 across all auto brands.

-Given Lexus reliability, you may not need a Lexus extended warranty.
-It is unlikely that the cost of one of these warranties will exceed the cost of covered repairs.
-However, there is always the chance that an unexpected breakdown could occur.
+Given Lexus’s reliability, you may not need a Lexus extended warranty.
+It is unlikely that the cost of repairs will exceed the cost of one of these warranties.
+However, there’s always the chance that an unexpected breakdown could occur.
 An extended auto warranty can prevent you from needing to pay repair costs out of pocket.
-Consider the cost of several Lexus repairs as reported by RepairPal users.
+Consider the following Lexus repair estimates from RepairPal in comparison to the average cost across all car brands:

 What Does A Lexus Extended Warranty Cover?

-Used-vehicle service agreements are available for Lexus vehicles up to 9 years old and with less than 125,000 miles, but details vary by dealership.
+Used vehicle service agreements are available for Lexus vehicles up to nine years old with fewer than 125,000 miles, but details vary by dealership.
 Cost and coverage terms are likely to be similar to the Lexus extended warranty.

 There are three Lexus Vehicle Service Agreements to choose from, with coverage ranging from a basic powertrain warranty to a full bumper-to-bumper plan.
 An extended warranty from Lexus must be added on before your L/Certified warranty expires and can be purchased from a dealership.